James Stone (Clach Liath)

 It is also an island that I have seen from Scotland, England and Wales.
 Perhaps I might see those lands in reverse, and Northern Ireland, from there.

 Access into the hills seemed to be relatively straightforward.
 Much of the wild land is government owned and is publicly accessible.
 There has also been a tradition of tolerance by other landowners about access, though there is no “right to roam” as such.
-However, perhaps as a result of Covid-19 encouraging access by those who normally do not go to the hills, this might be changing as this newspaper report indicates.
+However, perhaps as a result of Covid-19 encouraging access by those who normally do not go to the hills, this might be changing.
+There have been local newspaper reports which indicate that landowner approaches are hardening.
+Perhaps this will continue as hillwalking becomes more popular.

 LEG 1 – Getting There